Nigeria gully erosion crisis: Major interventions

 In 2010, President Goodluck Ebele Jonathan made a request to the World Bank Nigeria office for assistance in addressing the challenges of gully erosion, emerging Land degradation and environmental insecurity in the country.
-This request resulted in the formation of the Nigeria Erosion and Watershed Management Project (NEWMAP), an eight year multi-sectoral project aimed at addressing gully erosion in the Southern Nigeria and land degradation in the Northern Nigeria.
+This request resulted in the formation of the Nigeria Erosion and Watershed Management Project (NEWMAP), an eight-year multi-sectoral project aimed at addressing gully erosion in the Southern Nigeria and land degradation in the Northern Nigeria.
 The development objective of the NEWMAP is to reduce vulnerability to soil erosion in targeted sub-watersheds with a portfolio of US$508 million plus an additional financing of $400 million.
-The Team Leaders of this project are Amos Abu, Ruth Jane Kennedy-Walker and Grant Milne.

 Before this intervention, several interventions failed to address the challenge of gully erosion mainly because of inefficiencies in designing proper structures and lack of commitment by the locals to take action.
 However, in some areas like Madona gully site, Awhum community Enugu State, and Okudu community Imo State, some sustainable interventions base on good practices were employed.
 These interventions addressed the problem of gully erosion in those areas.